Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 Here are some tools that actually help move emotions through, instead of trapping them deeper:

-It’s a direct line to your nervous system.
+Breathing isn’t just "relaxation," it’s a direct line to your nervous system thankfully.

 When you slow your breath and breathe into places where you feel tension (your chest, your stomach, your throat), you send a signal that it’s safe to release.